PrabhuVignesh/ansible-vagrant-elkstack/README.md

 Installation Procedures:

-1. clone or download this repo and `cd` to gitlab folder.
+1. clone or download this repo and `cd` to `ansible-vagrant-elkstack` folder.

 2. Install the necessary Ansible roles by running : `ansible-galaxy install -r requirements.yml`.